smk762/kdf-hadex/README.md

 - If `/usr/local/bin/kdf` is not present in the upstream image, adjust the Dockerfile COPY path accordingly.

-## Optional features:

-For exchange rates, this add-on relies on Home Assistant's official Open Exchange Rates integration.
-See the "Exchange Rates (recommended integration)" section above for details.

 ## Creating Home Assistant entities from the Panel API